Saada: Geography

-The northwestern mountainous region of Yemen, where Saada is located, lies in the Serat (Sarawat) Mountain range.
-This range is part of the southern extension of the Asir Mountains (southern Hijaz Mountains) that stretches into Yemen, adjacent to the country's northeastern plateau.

-The region generally experiences a tropical desert climate (Köppen climate classification: BWh), characterized by hot, dry, and water-scarce conditions, with animal husbandry being the primary economic activity.

-Geologically, the northern area of the central Yemeni mountains, where Saada is situated, is a horst formed by crystalline rocks.
+The northwestern mountainous area of Yemen where Saada is located in the Serat (Sarawat) Mountain area, which belongs to the remnants of the Asir Mountains (southern Hijaz Mountains) extending southward to Yemen, adjacent to Yemen.
+The plateau area in the northeastern part of Yemen, generally belongs to the tropical desert climate (Köppen climate classification: BWh), hot, dry and water-deficient, mainly animal husbandry.
+From a geological point of view, the northern area of the central Yemen mountains where Saada is located is a horst formed by crystalline rocks.

 Climate

-Saada has a hot desert climate (Köppen climate classification: BWh).
+Sa'dah has a hot desert climate (Köppen climate classification: BWh).